nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 # Deployment Validations

-These steps will deploy a single test pod and delete it.
+These steps will deploy a single test pod.
 You should run all these commands from a cloud shell for best results.

 1. Obtain the cluster credentials to log in to kubectl (if you did not use the default, replace resource-group with your specified resource group name).